Alerbus/beautifymc/README.md

 Click Download
 #
-Download and run each pack file to install
+Download and run each pack file to install (files can be found above)

 Once all packs have been installed, go to Settings > Global Resources > My Packs